 Examples Of Polar Molecules

 The most obvious example of a polar molecule is water.
 Water is composed of two hydrogen atoms and one oxygen atom.
 Oxygen is more electronegative than hydrogen and so exerts a stronger pull on the shared electrons.
 The conglomeration of electrons closer to the oxygen atom causes the oxygen end of the molecule to take on a negative charge while the hydrogen ends take on positive charges.
-The polarity of water molecules is responsible for a number of waters physical properties.
+The polarity of water molecules is responsible for a number of water’s physical properties.

 Positively charged hydrogen ends are attracted to the negatively charged oxygen ends of other water molecules.
 This strong electrostatic intermolecular attraction explains the relatively high boiling point of liquid water as the strong dipole bonds require a lot of kinetic energy to overcome.
 Intramolecular attractions from hydrogen atoms is a special kind of dipole-dipole interaction called hydrogen bonding.

 Interactions between polar water molecules also explain the phenomenon of surface tension on a body of water.
-At the surface of water, polar interactions between the water molecules draw them together more strongly than polar molecules in the air above.
+At the surface of the water, polar interactions between the water molecules draw them together more strongly than polar molecules in the air above.
 The result is a “film” of highly attracted water molecules at the surface of the liquid.
 Water, in particular, has a high surface tension, strong enough to support insects and small animals.

-Ammonia (NH3) is another common polar molecules.
+Ammonia (NH3) is another common polar molecule.
 Ammonia has a pseudo-tetrahedral shape, with three base hydrogen atoms, a central nitrogen atom, and a single pair of electrons occupying the would-be 4th tetrahedral node.
 The presence of two unbonded electrons causes the molecule to be highly polar, as there is a distinct concentration of electric charges on the nitrogen end of the molecule.
 Because ammonia is highly polar, it will readily dissolve in a polar solvent such as water.

 Ethanol, sometimes simply just called alcohol, is a polar solvent with a chemical formula of C2H5OH.
 Carbon-hydrogen bonds are non-polar so a molecule of ethanol is almost non-polar.
 The hydroxyl group attached to one of the carbon atoms is what gives ethanol its polarity.
 Both C-O and O-H bonds are polar in the direction of the oxygen atom.
 In addition, the oxygen atom has a lone pair of electrons opposite from the C-O and O-H bonds.
 Due to this polarity, ethanol is a versatile solvent used in a number of laboratory and industrial applications.
 The hydroxyl group at the end of ethanol also allows it to engage in hydrogen bonding like water.